mut-ex/wallblur/README.md

 ### non-pywal Users

 If you do not use pywal, you need to use the "wallblur_nopywal.sh" script.
-To configure it for your current wallpaper, change the ***Pictures/Wallpapers/samuraijack.jpg*** part in the following line to your current wallpaper.
+Specify your current wallpaper as an input argument like so:

 ```
-curr_wallpaper="/home/"$curr_user"/Pictures/Wallpapers/samuraijack.jpg"
+path/to/wallblur_nopywal.sh ~/wallpapers/mywallpaper.jpg &
 ```

 ### Note